dylkot/cNMF/README.md

 # Change log

+### New in version 1.5
+- Fixed bug in detecting and printing cells with 0 counts of overdispersed genes
+- Added option in load_results() to return normalized or unnormalized usage.

 ### New in version 1.4
 - Usage is re-fit a final time from gene_spectra_tpm which increases accuracy in simulations
 - Use cnmf_obj.load_results(K=_, density_threshold=_) to obtain usage, spectra_scores, spectra_tpm, and top_genes matrices